ericmbf/fullStackWebDeveloperProject3/README.md

-# Projetct 3 FullStackDevelopment Udacity
+# Projetct 3 Full Stack Web Developer Nanodegree from Udacity
 This repository is used to implement the third project from Udacity Full Stack Development nanodegree.
 In the project it is needed response 3 questions using sql query.

 ## Getting Started